Marydale Secure Children’s Home

-The management and staff at Marydale Lodge are committed to ensuring that the young people we care for aspire to reach their full potential and achieve good outcomes; personally, educationally and socially; in accordance with the Children`s Homes Regulations and the nine Quality Care Standards.
+The management and staff at Marydale are committed to ensuring that the young people we care for aspire to reach their full potential and achieve good outcomes; personally, educationally and socially; in accordance with the Children`s Homes Regulations and the nine Quality Care Standards.

 Integrated Care, Education And Health Model: